packetghostyt/packetghostyt/data-broker-removal.md

 Not all features matter equally.

 Some features directly improve your privacy — like proof of removal or verified data scanning.
-Others, like UI polish or refund terms, are helpful but less critical.
+Others, like refund policies or a nice UI, are helpful but secondary.
 That’s why this system uses **weighted scoring**, not a flat checklist.

 ### 🔑 Here's the thinking: